johnymatar/GClust/README.md

 # Installation on Linux
 - Get the installation package from the "Linux" folder in our repository: "wget https://github.com/johnymatar/GClust/raw/master/Linux/install.tar.xz"
-- Extract the package: "tar install.tar.xz"
+- Extract the package: "tar -xvf install.tar.xz"
 - Run the following commands: "cd gclust", "./configure", "make"
 - Run the following command as a sudoer: "make install"
 - You can now call the executables from anywhere with the desired arguments